 Lifting weights beyond one’s ability is a sure fire way to damage the body.
 Minor damage can help muscles to grow larger and stronger, but pushing too far can lead to disaster.

-If you have a herniated disc (and virtually, who doesn’t), it is wise to be prudent when lifting to avoid changing the spinal anatomy for the worse and possibly enacting severe symptoms.
+If you have a herniated disc (and virtually, who doesn’t), it is wise to be prudent when lifting to avoid changing the spinal anatomy for the worse and possibly enacting severe flare-ups of symptoms.

 Most resistance-based injuries are done to the soft tissues, like muscles, ligaments and tendons.
 Occasionally, a spinal disc can be injured and sudden traumatic herniations can indeed be very painful, although the symptoms are not likely to last for more than 2 to 8 weeks.

 Chronic pain blamed on herniated discs is often diagnosed, but the idea that a herniation from 20 years ago has been painful all this time is anatomically illogical in the vast majority of people.

 Weight lifting does put tremendous stress on the spine during some exercises, so it is wise to choose methods of lifting which will not aggravate preexisting herniations or create new ones.
 This can be achieved by selecting exercises which do not bear the brunt of the force on the lower back and neck, as well as the sensible choice of actual weight lifted.